-- 1. Articles of clothing which are soiled with grease, paint, or dirt, and/or which are tattered and contain tears or holes which are caused by wear or by manufacturing. - 2.
-Articles of clothing displaying indecent, suggestive or profane writing, pictures, or slogans. - 3.
-Articles of clothing which could cause damage to other's property.
-Example --- cleats on shoes, bicycle chains worn as billfold chains, etc. - 4.
-Bare feet will not be allowed.
+1. Articles of clothing which are soiled with grease, paint, or dirt, and/or which are tattered and contain tears or holes which are caused by wear or by manufacturing.

+2. Articles of clothing displaying indecent, suggestive or profane writing, pictures, or slogans.

+3. Articles of clothing which could cause damage to other's property.
+Example --- cleats on shoes, bicycle chains worn as billfold chains, etc.

+4. Bare feet will not be allowed.
 If flip-flops are worn, they must be on the feet at all times.
-Those who abuse this rule can be subject to a ban on such attire. - 5.
-Cut-offs, halter tops, tank tops and t-strap tops, midriffs, tube tops, and overalls without shirts are prohibited.
+Those who abuse this rule can be subject to a ban on such attire.

+5. Cut-offs, halter tops, tank tops and t-strap tops, midriffs, tube tops, and overalls without shirts are prohibited.
 Also, shirts must be properly buttoned.
 Skorts are allowed for the female students.
 No mid-riff skin is allowed to be visible, standing or sitting.
-Tights or leggings must be covered to the mid-thigh. - 6.
-Hair styles and piercings which cause distractions from the learning process or the general social atmosphere and health and safety for either the individual or other individuals. - 7.
-Lack of proper foundation garments.
-Shorts must meet administrative guidelines. - 8.
-Clothing made of the open-mesh or transparent material, unless it is worn over other non-mesh material. - 9.
-Articles displaying distasteful items or alcohol, tobacco, or drug logos or other displays which the Administration may deem offensive. - 10.
-Caps, hats, and non-prescription sun glasses worn inside any school building or buildings where school events are held.
+Tights or leggings must be covered to the mid-thigh.

+6. Hair styles and piercings which cause distractions from the learning process or the general social atmosphere and health and safety for either the individual or other individuals.

+7. Lack of proper foundation garments.
+Shorts must meet administrative guidelines.

+8. Clothing made of the open-mesh or transparent material, unless it is worn over other non-mesh material.

+9. Articles displaying distasteful items or alcohol, tobacco, or drug logos or other displays which the Administration may deem offensive.

+10. Caps, hats, and non-prescription sun glasses worn inside any school building or buildings where school events are held.

+11. No pajamas except on designated "Pajama" days (Spirit Week, etc.).
+Wear layers, i.e. hoodies, sweat pants, etc.